-Home insulation will help keep your house warm during the cold winter months by preventing unnecessary heat loss – and there are a number of different locations in your home where heat loss can be prevented.
+Home insulation will help keep your house warm during the cold winter months and reduce your energy bills by preventing unnecessary heat loss through the fabric of the building – and there are a number of different locations in your home where this can be prevented.

-Heating oil prices fell in 2023 after two years of increases, however there is no guarantee that they won’t rise again in the near future.
-Because of that, homeowners should take steps to ensure their house is properly insulated, as around a third of the heat in an uninsulated home can be lost through the walls.
+Heating oil prices fell in 2023 after two years of increases.
+However, there is no guarantee that they won’t rise again in the near future.
+Because of that, homeowners should take steps to ensure their house is properly insulated to be more energy efficient, as around a third of the heat in an uninsulated home can be lost through the walls alone.

 best ways to insulate your home